Welfare, Health and Disability

-You can also register with Studental, the NHS dental practice at Oxford Brookes University.
+You can also register with Damira Dental Studios, the NHS dental practice at Oxford Brookes University.

 If you have a disability or chronic health condition, the Disability Co-ordinator will help you with any necessary adjustments to teaching provision, examination arrangements, or accommodation.
 Chronic health conditions include mental health issues such as anxiety and disordered eating, neurodiverse conditions including Specific Learning Disabilities and Autistic Spectrum Disorders, and physical health conditions such as diabetes or epilepsy.

-We recommend that you register with the University Disability Advisory Service here.
-Lincoln’s link advisors there are Deborah Popham and Kevin Rayson, and they will liaise directly with the Disability Co-ordinator as needed.
+We recommend that you register with the University Disability Advisory Service.
+Lincoln’s link advisors there are Martha Cadle and Kevin Rayson, and they will liaise directly with the Disability Co-ordinator as needed.

-Lincoln’s Disability Co-ordinator is Lisa Stokes-King: please contact her with any request or queries, or just to find out more, at email@example.com.
+Lincoln’s Disability Coordinator is Rebecca Carley: please contact her with any requests or queries, or just to find out more, at email@example.com.